 That February night in Montreal, the hockey players and their coach, all the people from the rafters on down, the brave band — they all waited together to see whether the reigning Stanley Cup champions would be showing up, or not, to play some hockey.

 Spoiler alert: not.

-As snow falls and winds swirl across 2020 central Canada, let’s mark what followed and what did betide back in the NHL’s 1923-24 season, the league’s sixth, when winter played its part in shaping the schedule.
+In a time of nationwide rail disruptions, as snow falls and winds swirl across 2020 central Canada, let’s mark what followed and what did betide back in the NHL’s 1923-24 season, the league’s sixth, when winter played its part in shaping the schedule.

 Ninety-six years ago, there were only four teams in the NHL mix, as opposed to today’s 31, three of them — Toronto, Ottawa, and Hamilton — rooted in Ontario, while the other, Montreal, was at home in Quebec.
 The regular season, then, saw teams play 24 games apiece, starting in mid-December, wrapping up in early March.

 The weather took its toll early on.
 With Ottawa opening its new Auditorium that year, at the corner of Argyle Avenue at O’Connor Street, Montreal’s Mount Royal Arena was the only NHL rink still to be relying on natural ice.
 Having held their training camp in Grimsby, Ontario, the Canadiens returned home to an unseasonably warm December.
 With no ice to play on, they scrambled to take their early-season home games on the road.
 That worked in some cases, but not all, and just before Christmas, the scarcity of ice saw them postpone their meeting with the Ottawa Senators.
 Team officials calculated the loss of revenue for that game at $5,000 — about $74,000 in nowadays money.

 Winter eventually took hold, and the Arena got its ice.
 In February, with the hockey season in full fling, the weather intervened again.